jothsnapraveena/ECommerece_Data_Exploration/README.md

-# ECommerece_Data_Exploration
-In this project I took a large Brazilian E-Commerce Data set using Microsoft SQL Server
 # Brazilian E-Commerce Public Dataset Analysis

 This repository contains SQL queries for analyzing the Brazilian E-Commerce Public Dataset by Olist.
 The dataset offers a comprehensive view of e-commerce activities in Brazil, including orders, customers, products, sellers, and reviews.
 Below, we summarize the key analyses that can be performed using these queries: